bgwebagency/who-wants-to-be-a-javascriptaire/README.md

 #### Answer: C

-In JavaScript, while constructing dates using Date objects are 0 based.
+In JavaScript, while constructing dates using Date objects months are 0 based.
 Which means 0 is for January and 1 is for February.
 So, in this case we are asking JavaScript to set a date of 2023 February 31st.
 Which does not exist.
 But instead of throwing error JavaScript will overflow it to the next month which is March.
 And since February in 2023 has only 28 days, the code will overflow by 3 days making the result to be 3rd March 2023.

 </p>
 </details>